🔥 The State of Cross-Channel Marketing in 2025: 800+ B2C marketers reveal what’s working and what’s not!

 7. Emails sent to purchased lists or customers who did not explicitly sign up to receive emails.

-This image shows you how to fix domain reputation
+This image shows you how to fix your email domain reputation

-Here’s a quick checklist of steps to resolve domain reputation issues based on the most common issues.
+Here’s a quick checklist of steps to resolve your email domain reputation issues.

 • Identify all vendors from where you are sending emails through the “Mail: From Domain.”

-• Identify the root cause behind the reputation drop.
+• Identify the root cause behind the drop in reputation.

 • Fix all relevant issues.